 A look at the alcove as a retreat within social spaces, satisfying dual needs for privacy and a sense of belonging.
 Kelley finds evidence of the architectural device throughout the past two centuries, even during modernism's push for open, uninterrupted space.
 Originally written in 2011 as a thesis for the Architectural Association in London.

-Sold out.
 Introduction available as PDF here.

 Meggie Kelly lives in Richmond, Virginia.